wmd0701/CIL-Project/README.md

 2. Please make sure you have enough RAM when running ensemble method (model 7).
 Otherwise, decrease ***n_jobs*** correspondingly.
 It may take hours before training is finished.

+3. plot.ipynb is the notebook we used to produce plots for model comparison.
+All data are already gathered.